Ericsson/codechecker/web/server/vue-cli/src/assets/userguide/userguide.md

 ## <a name="userguide-managing-products"></a> Managing products
 ![Products](images/products.png)

-After enabling the administrative actions by clicking on the *Show administration* button in the top right corner, click *Add new product*, then fill the form presented.
+Click *Add new product*, then fill the form presented.
 The values that need to be filled here are the same as the arguments for `CodeChecker cmd products add`.
 These buttons are visible only for *Super Users*.

 ![New product](images/new_product.png)

 If the product creation is successful, the window will disappear and the product will appear in the product list.

-Editing a product is done through the pencil icon, which is visible when administrative actions are enabled.
+Editing a product is done through the pencil icon.
 This window lets you edit the product's configuration.

 ![Edit product](images/edit_product.png)